 We loved the little Mason jar planter so much that we swiped it.
 We took it home to re-pot some clippings.
 While the jar on it’s own as a planter is simple and adorable, with Valentine’s day coming up we wanted to add a special heart-touch to it.
 And you know that we love to craft with stones (they’re free!) such as in our Pressed Petals and Rock Vase Art project and DIY Inscribed Beach Stone Centerpiece idea.
 And we have a bunch of ideas for painting rocks as well.
 We don’t know about your kids, but ours like to pick up little rocks whenever we’re out and over the summer they collected a small stash of beautiful little pebbles from the beach such as quartz and tiny fossils.

 To make your own Mason jar planter:

 - 1 small Mason jar

-Plan out how your little heart will look by arranging the rocks until you’re happy with your heart.
-Glue the stones onto the side of the Mason jar.
+Plan out how your little heart will look by arranging the rocks until you’re happy with it.
+Glue the stones onto the side of the mason jar planter.
 If you’d like, you can do both sides, or even all four sides.

 Are you looking for more great DIY mason jar craft ideas?
-Check out these 11 amazing projects by Canadian Bloggers as part of the 12 Months of DIY challenge.
+We have a bunch of mason jar crafts here on the blog.
+Moreover, check out these eleven amazing projects by some of our fellow Canadian blogging friends:

 From the top left, they are: